Energy Systems

-Energy is the backbone of the electrified economy.
-As the world transitions toward decentralized, clean, and intelligent systems, energy is no longer just a utility input - it's a strategic asset.
+As the world transitions toward decentralized, autonomous, and intelligent systems, energy is no longer just a utility input - it's a strategic asset.
 Without secure power, fabs cannot yield chips, data centers cannot run AI, and fleets cannot charge.
 This table shows sector demand and implications.
 The shift to energy autonomy enables the electrification of fleets, factories, infrastructure, and entire regions.

 Energy Sources & Applications